 Another mention should go to Discovery Cove by Sea World in Orlando.
 Not an Aquarium as such but a marine park where guests can snorkel and swim with the marine life in the enclosures.
 It’s sort of like a swimming pool filled with fish or a manmade beach with a reef.
 Often rated as the best attraction in Orlando!

 - Water Volume – 1,000,000 Gallons

-The Aquarium is very proud of their Shark Rays and they are the only Aquarium in the country to feature these odd creatures and are heavily involved in breeding and conservation of the sharks.
+The Aquarium is very proud of its Shark Rays and they are the only Aquarium in the country to feature these odd creatures and are heavily involved in the breeding and conservation of the sharks.

 There is a lot going on in quite a small and compact aquarium and it is well worthy of a place on our list.

 8 – The Audubon Aquarium of the Americas